lorainelab/integrated-genome-browser/README.txt

 ----------------- COMPILING IGB ----------------------------

-Download the jar files listed above in REQUIRED RESOURCES.
-Place them together in any directory.

 If you wish to use 'ant':

-You will have to let ant know the name of the directory where you placed the third-party jar files.
-To do this, add the flag '-Dlib.dir=...'.
-For example, if the files are located in '/home/gregg/lib', then use:

-'ant -Dlib.dir=/home/gregg/lib jar'
+'ant jar'
-  to compile the source and create the igb.jar file.
+  to compile the source and create the three jar files: igb.jar genoviz_sdk/genoviz.jar and genometry/genometry.jar

-'ant -Dlib.dir=/home/gregg/lib docs'
+'ant docs'
   to create javadocs documentation into the 'api-docs' folder.

-'ant -Dlib.dir=/home/gregg/lib clean'
+'ant clean'
   to remove compiled classes and documentation.

 The compiled code will be placed in the same directory structure